 An example would be: You start going to the gym to work out (not too hard) and after several days you feel the DOMS, Delayed Onset Muscle Syndrome.
 It is the muscles’ natural response to being worked after being left sedentary for some time.
 That pain you are feeling is your body saying “Don’t wait that long to work out, EVER AGAIN!”
 (Remember to ease into working out if it’s been awhile.)

-Another example of a “good pain” is when you get a massage.
-Massage therapists use the terms “good pain” and a “bad pain”.
-They like it when a patient says, “it’s a good hurt,” because we are breaking down the knots (technical terminology: stripping nodules in the muscle fibers).
+Another example of a “good pain” is when you get a massage, including therapeutic massage.
+Therapeutic massage therapists use the terms “good pain” and a “bad pain”.
+They like it when a therapeutic massage patient says, “it’s a good hurt,” because we are breaking down the knots (technical terminology: stripping nodules in the muscle fibers).